Overview

 }

-2. Set up archive in Atatus dashboard
+Step 2: Set up Archiving in Atatus

-1. Navigate to Logs -> Settings -> Archives.
+1. In Atatus, navigate to Logs > Archives.

-2. Click Create New Archive button.
+2. Click the Create New Archive button.

-Atatus APM Dashboard
+Archive Configuration in Atatus Dashboard